Forgiveness: Returning to Ourselves and Each Other

 The IDG guide says: Forgiveness is the willingness to transcend hostility, work through trauma, and create space for healing.

 I’m encouraged by their inclusion of forgiveness in the guide.
-AND, it’s not a quick moral gesture.
-It is not a linear path.
+AND, it’s not a quick gesture.
+It’s also not a linear path.
 I tend to see forgiveness as an outcome of a process.
-And in a process, there are no shortcuts.
-Or quick techniques.
-Or secret ways to transcend.
+And in a process, there are no shortcuts, or quick techniques, or secret ways to transcend.

-Forgiveness is not a formula.
-It’s a deeply embodied process that unfolds over time.
+Forgiveness is a deeply embodied process that unfolds over time.
 It requires presence, attuning to emotional truth, and the courage to feel our way back into relationship with ourselves.
 Maybe the most important ingredient in forgiveness is intention.
 You recognize that there is some relationship in your life that has hardened, and you want to explore that.
-I often ask clients, “For the sake of what?”
-What might peace in this situation make possible for you in your life?
-Often, if we’ve hardened against someone or something, we’re holding a tension in our body that can curtail the flow of our emotional intelligence and life-serving energy.
+This might be a personal relationship, a team dynamic, a leadership tension, or a long-standing workplace conflict.
+So let’s explore forgiveness from the inside out.

 Why Forgiveness Matters Now

-Forgiveness can restore us to safety, agency, and a sense of connection.
+Exploring forgiveness can restore us to safety, agency, and a sense of connection.
+It allows energy that was tied up in resentment, blame, or vigilance to return to collaboration, learning, and meaningful work.
 But to land there, something deeper must happen first.

 Unfolding Begins with Truth